Skip to content

 Location is indeed the primary factor in determining the appreciation rate of real estate.
 In the academic paper, Rental Yields and HPA: The Returns to Single Family Rentals, the author finds an appreciation rate of about 6% per year in the top-tier cities, compared to just 3.3% in the lower-tier cities.
 Within a city, the appreciation rate can be even more remarkable given the proper location, so it’s easy to see why people think the location is crucial.

 No wonder real estate agents still push location, location, location.
-Location-driven appreciation drives properties to higher values, giving agents a higher sale commission.
-As investors, we all like higher selling prices, but buying significantly below market value works for every location and economic environment.
+Location-driven appreciation drives higher home values, giving agents a higher sale commission.
+As real estate professionals, we all like higher selling prices, but buying significantly below market value works for every location and economic environment.
 If it doesn’t, you’ve incorrectly calculated market value.
 Location is not even on the list of the 3 most important things in real estate.

 What are the 3 most important things in real estate?
 It's mainly the price.